ucl-dark/blog.ucldark.com/README.md

 - `<publication date>` should be of the form `YYYY-MM-DD 8:00:00 +0000` format.
 Note that the time component does not matter, so as a standard, we will default to `8:00:00 +0000`.
 - `title` should make use of standard title capitalization style (e.g. following APA standards).
 This means capitalizing all words except for standard conjunctions, prepositions under 4 letters, and proper nouns that take on lowercase by definition.
 This site will help you automatically follow this convention: [https://capitalizemytitle.com/](https://capitalizemytitle.com/).

+## How do I preview my post locally?

+You will need to (install jekyll)[https://jekyllrb.com/docs/installation/].

+🚨🍎🚨 If you use macOS: Note that jekyll uses ruby, but is incompatible with the outdated version of ruby that ships with macOS.
+[This guide](https://snyk.io/blog/how-to-install-ruby-in-mac-os/) details how you can install the latest ruby and ruby version control tools to enable building jekyll locally.

+- `cd` into this repo's and run the following: `jekyll serve`.
+- You can then visit the blog locally at (`localhost:4000`)(http://localhost:4000/).
+This will build and serve your post, while watching + building whenever you change files.
+If for some reason changes are not reflected, manually rebuild by issuing the command `jekyll build`.

 ## How do I add images and videos to my post?

 If your post has static assets like images or video, do the following: